AnonymerNiklasistanonym/xournalpp-plugin-instructions/README.md

 ### Toolbar Shortcuts

+> You first need to once select `View` > `Toolbars` > `Customize` in the menubar of `xournalpp` in order to automatically trigger the creation of a custom copy of the currently used toolbar layout.

 To add toolbar shortcuts of plugins that register them you need to edit manually the `toolbar.ini` file found in the [Config folder](https://xournalpp.github.io/guide/file-locations/#where-to-find-xournal-files):

 - `$HOME/.config/xournalpp` (Linux)